-1 Suppliers should comply with the labor rules of the countries where they maintain business operations, and prohibit all forms of forced or mandatory labor.

-2 Suppliers should not, for the purpose of restricting employees' personal activities, require employees to submit their identification cards or visas, nor should they engage in activities such as assault, intimidation, or confinement for the purpose of forced labor.
+- 1 Suppliers should comply with the labor rules of the countries where they maintain business operations, and prohibit all forms of forced or mandatory labor. - 2 Suppliers should not, for the purpose of restricting employees' personal activities, require employees to submit their identification cards or visas, nor should they engage in activities such as assault, intimidation, or confinement for the purpose of forced labor.

-4 Child means under the age of 15 and the age at which compulsory education ends.
+5 Child means under the age of 15 and the age at which compulsory education ends.
 For those under the age 18, there must be a labor department certificate and/or a consent from a person with parental rights.
 Any child shall not be allowed to work more 40 hours a week.
 ILO Minimum Age Convention No. 138 (1973)

-3 Suppliers should not receive goods or services from businesses that either restrict the mental and physical freedom of employees or that engage in forced labor due to debt relations, and should take necessary measures if such violations are confirmed.
+- 3 Suppliers should not receive goods or services from businesses that either restrict the mental and physical freedom of employees or that engage in forced labor due to debt relations, and should take necessary measures if such violations are confirmed. - Suppliers should ensure that all workers are holding valid visas and work permits as required in accordance with the applicable laws and regulations of the countries where they operate.